Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 An advanced course in the understanding and application of the principles of pasture production and pasture management to grazing systems.
 Each student will have an approved course of study designed to meet their individual requirements.

 283.702 Advanced Agronomy 30 credits

-Advanced studies in agronomy based on a selection of two modules from within the following: seed technology, arable crop, pasture management, weed science and seed science.
+Advanced studies in agronomy based on a selection of two modules from within the following: seed technology, seed science, arable crop, pasture management, pasture science, weed science and forestry.

 283.704 Urban and Farm Forestry 15 credits

 Advanced studies in forestry including management and environmental issues.
 Students are required to select either the farm forestry or urban forests and landscapes modules.

 An overview of methods used in plant breeding.
 Special emphasis is given to molecular breeding and breeding for tolerance to abiotic stress with topics including mapping, markers and QTL, transgenics, metabolomics, polyploidy, cytogenetics, tissue culture, IP and ethics.
 A block course allows students to see application of these techniques to plant breeding programmes in industry, and encourages discussion and networking.

 283.708 Quantitative Plant Breeding 30 credits

 A career development course on the application of quantitative genetics and plant breeding.
 Topics include objective setting, plant genetic resources, base population development, quantitative genetic variation, selection efficiency, selection of multiple traits, GXE interactions, line development, backcross breeding, recurrent selection and variety development.
 Two block courses allow students to visit plant breeders, and encourage discussion and networking.